Prelude and Fugue in C minor, BWV 871

 The Prelude and Fugue in C minor, BWV 871, is a keyboard composition by Johann Sebastian Bach.
 It is the second prelude and fugue in the second book of The Well-Tempered Clavier, a series of 48 preludes and fugues by the composer.
 It was composed in 1738.

 Prelude

 Beginning of the Prelude in C minor, BWV 871.

 The prelude, in the key of C minor, has 28 measures and is in the time signature of 4/4.
 The prelude is not heavily ornamented, but it does contain a few trills.
 The piece is mainly made up of sixteenth notes and eighth notes and a few quarter notes and half notes.

+The melody in the opening bar features prominently in, and is claimed to have inspired, the Italian song La voce del silenzio.

 Fugue

 Beginning of the Fugue in C minor, BWV 871.

 The fugue, also in the key of C minor, has 28 measures and the time signature is 4/4.
 It consists of half notes, quarter notes, dotted eighth notes, eighth notes, sixteenth notes, and some 32nd notes.
 The fugue is not heavily ornamented, and it ends in a Picardy third.